 Sending your passport and documents

-Three years later after the trip was supposed to have taken place and I still haven’t heard from her.
+Three years after the trip was supposed to take place and I still haven’t heard from her.

 No consulate or embassy?
 No problem.